-Workforce Partnership Priority Sectors
+Workforce Partnership Priority Sectors and Data

 Using available labor market information, including current high-demand and future growth occupations, Workforce Partnership has identified the following priority sectors: